lfr/lfr.github.io/special/_posts/2021-03-29-infinite-money.md

 They, however, are not the topic of this article, the point for now is this: access to information doesn't guarantee education, but curiosity helps, so keep reading if you have it.

-## Inflation, the lie that keeps on giving
+## Inflation, the lie that keeps on taking

 Before introducing the concept of infinite money, you have to let go of what you think you know about inflation.

-Inflation works exactly the way you think in a closed system, if you add more money to it and everything else stays the same, people are willing to spend more for the same thing, driving its price up.
+Inflation works exactly the way you think in a simple closed system, if you add more money to it and everything else stays the same, people are willing to spend more on the same thing driving its price up.

-Unfortunately, this understanding of inflation doesn't help in any way when trying to predict the consequences of money supply in the price of goods, no more than understanding how water turns to vapor in a pressure cooker helps you predict the weather.
+Unfortunately, this understanding of inflation doesn't help **in any way** when trying to predict the effect of money supply in the price of goods, no more than understanding how water turns to vapor in a pressure cooker helps you predict the weather.

 ### Unpredictability as a feature

-Just like the weather, modern economy is a open [complex system](https://en.wikipedia.org/wiki/Complex_system), and anyone trying to trivialize those using a simple metaphor like the closed room above is a **charlatan**.
+Just like the weather, modern economy is a open [complex system](https://en.wikipedia.org/wiki/Complex_system), and anyone trying to trivialize it using a simple metaphor like the closed room above is a **charlatan**.
 Literally.

 Once upon a time that term referred to people who tricked others into giving away their coin with the promise of predicting the weather.
-Complex systems can't be predicted, which is why they're great material for the disingenuous.
+Complex systems can't be predicted, but humans love to predict everything, this is why they're great material for the disingenuous.

-Because it's also an open system, nothing behaves according to intuition, and things can have exactly the opposite effect that you predict.
+In open complex systems nothing behaves according to intuition, and things can have exactly the opposite effect that you predict.
 An excellent example of this is how [adding lanes to a highway can actually increase congestion](https://www.wired.com/2014/06/wuwt-traffic-induced-demand/) when every fiber of your body makes you think more lanes = less traffic.

-Be wary of anyone appealing to your intuition to explain complex systems, they're con artists, if you accept this you're ready for what you came for:
+Be wary of anyone appealing to your intuition to explain complex systems, they're con artists, and if you accept this you're ready for:

 ## Infinite money 💸